 • Complications from the cardiovascular and respiratory systems.

-The main goal of the surgical intervention is to close the defect with a patch.
-The procedure is performed through the femoral or radial artery using a special endoscope and with the introduction of contrast.
+The main goal of surgical intervention is to close the defect with a patch.
+The procedure is performed through the femoral or radial artery using a special endoscope and injecting contrast.

-Surgical treatment is contraindicated in case of pathological changes in the tissues of the lungs and in case of left ventricular failure.
+Surgical treatment is contraindicated for pathological changes in lung tissue and left ventricular failure.
 As a rule, the operation is performed upon reaching 2-5 years of age, when the window should physiologically close, but this does not happen.
 Each case is individual and requires a comprehensive comprehensive diagnosis to evaluate all possible risks operations.

 The only and most effective method of treating the residual element of the fetal heart in adult patients is surgery.
-With an open oval window, the following surgical interventions can be prescribed:
+If the oval window is open, the following surgical interventions may be prescribed:

 1. Open heart surgery.

-Through an incision in the chest, the surgeon disconnects the heart from the vessels.
-The functions of the heart are taken over by a special apparatus that pumps blood throughout the body and enriches it with oxygen.
-With the help of coronary suction, the doctor cleans the organ of blood and makes an incision in the right atrium to eliminate the defect.
+Through an incision in the chest, the surgeon disconnects the heart from the blood vessels.
+The functions of the heart are taken over by a special device that pumps blood throughout the body and enriches it with oxygen.
+Using coronary suction, the doctor clears the organ of blood and makes an incision in the right atrium to eliminate the defect.
 The method has the following indications:

-• Hole with a diameter greater than 10 mm.
+• Hole with a diameter of more than 10 mm.

 • Severe circulatory disorders.